Scaling Horizontally vs. Vertically: What's the difference?

 When hosting applications it's not always easy to predict with any amount of certainty what the future will bring.
 What sort of traffic will your infrastructure have to support?
 Will it be enough to respond to sudden traffic spikes from a successful marketing campaign or a new product launch?

 Your company needs to be able to respond to demands on your infrastructure, and scaling is a big part of that.
 Fortunately, that's one of the main strengths of cloud computing.
 But how should you best configure your cloud infrastructure to be ready for anything?
-Here, we look into horizontal vs vertical scaling to understand which configuration is best to help future-proof your digital products and services.
+Here, we look into scaling horizontally vs vertically to understand which configuration is best to help future-proof your digital products and services.

-Horizontal Vs Vertical Scaling: Which One's Right For You?
+Scaling Horizontally Vs Vertically: Which One is Right For You?

-Let's start our analysis of horizontal vs vertical scaling with a little side-by-side comparison.
-Understanding the differences and similarities between these two compute scaling models will help give you a clearer idea of which configuration is right for your organization.
+Let's start our analysis of scaling horizontally vs vertically with a little side-by-side comparison.
+Understanding the differences and similarities between these two compute scaling models will help give you a clearer idea of which architecture is right for your organization.

 What Is Vertical Scaling?